Advertisement

 Birth complications, prenatal infections, exposure to toxins, substance use, nutritional deficiencies, chronic stress, and trauma are all much more likely to occur among people who are experiencing poverty.
 Exposure to any of these risk factors during childhood will put a person at greater risk of schizophrenia later in life.

-It also needs to be mentioned that poverty and mental health conditions have a cyclical relationship—poverty puts a person at a greater risk of having a mental health condition, while having a mental health condition puts a person at a greater risk of experiencing poverty.
+It also needs to be mentioned that poverty and mental health conditions have a cyclical relationship.
+Poverty puts a person at a greater risk of having a mental health condition, while having a mental health condition puts a person at a greater risk of experiencing poverty.

 Misdiagnosis of schizophrenia

 There are several contributing factors that are recognized.
-One is that mistrust of healthcare providers and systems is more prevalent among Black Americans.
+One is that mistrust of healthcare providers and systems is more prevalent among Black people.
 This mistrust is in many cases a normal response to negative experiences.
 In a clinical setting—and alongside other mood disorder symptoms—mistrust can look like paranoia, a symptom of schizophrenia.

 Conscious and unconscious bias is another contributing factor.
 Diagnosing schizophrenia involves eliminating the other possible causes of symptoms.
-Research has found that providers treating Black Americans often give more significance to symptoms that align with schizophrenia, and less significance to symptoms that align with depression or another condition.
+Research has found that providers treating Black people often give more significance to symptoms that align with schizophrenia, and less significance to symptoms that align with depression or another condition.
 Research suggests that this is a problem that not only exists in the U.S. healthcare system, but other countries around the globe as well.

 Working with a healthcare provider

-If you find yourself in this position, it’s essential that you work with a healthcare provider who understands schizophrenia—and also understands the challenges that Black Americans face when seeking care for a mental health condition.
+If you find yourself in this position, it’s essential that you work with a healthcare provider who understands schizophrenia—and also understands the challenges that Black people face when seeking care for a mental health condition.

 Article sources open article sources

-National Institute of Mental Health.
+National Institute on Mental Health.
 Schizophrenia.
+December 2024.

-Keely Cheslack-Postava and Alan S. Brown.
+Cheslack-Postava K, Brown AS.
 Prenatal infection and schizophrenia: A decade of further progress.
-Elsevier, 2022.
-Vol. 247.
+Schizophr Res.
+2022 Sep;247:7-15.

 Lauren Jett.
 Childhood Environment Important to Consider in Schizophrenia Risk.
 Harvard Medical School Blavatnik Institute Health Care Policy.
 November 1, 2019.

-Lee Knifton and Greig Inglis.
-Poverty and mental health: policy, practice and research implications.
-BJPsych Bulletin, 2020.
-Vol. 44, No. 5.
+Knifton L, Inglis G. Poverty and mental health: policy, practice and research implications.
+BJPsych Bull.
+2020 Oct;44(5):193-196.

 John M. Grohol.
 The Vicious Cycle of Poverty and Mental Health.
 PsychCentral.
 November 2, 2011.

-Robert C. Schwartz and David M. Blankenship.
+Schwartz RC, Blankenship DM.
 Racial disparities in psychotic disorder diagnosis: A review of empirical literature.
-World Journal of Psychiatry, 2014.
-Vol. 4, No. 4.
+World J Psychiatry.
+2014 Dec 22;4(4):133-40.

 Featured Content